swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Pound slash `#/.../#`

-**TODO: This needs to be rewritten to say that it's a potential transition syntax**

-This would be less syntactically ambiguous than `/.../`, while retaining some of the term-of-art familiarity.
-It would also provide a natural path through which to introduce `/.../` in a new language mode, as users could drop the `#` characters once they upgrade.
+This is a less syntactically ambiguous version of `/.../` that retains some of the term-of-art familiarity.
+It could potentially provide a natural path through which to introduce `/.../` in a new language mode, as users could drop the `#` characters once they upgrade.

-However this option would also have the same block comment issue as `/.../` where e.g `#/x*/#` nested inside a block comment would prematurely end.
-Similarly, it's not clear how a multi-line version of the literal would be spelled.

-Additionally, introducing this syntax would introduce an inconsistency with raw string literal syntax, as `#/.../#` on its own would not treat backslashes as literal, unlike `#"..."#`.
-If raw regex syntax were implemented, it would start at `##/.../##`.
+However, introducing this as non-raw regex literal syntax would introduce an inconsistency with raw string literal syntax, as `#/.../#` on its own would not treat backslashes as literal, unlike `#"..."#`.
+If raw regex syntax were added, they would likely start at `##/.../##`.
 With raw strings, escape sequences must use the same number of `#`s as the delimiter, e.g `#"\#n"#` for a newline.
 However for raw regex literals it would be one fewer `#` than the delimiter e.g `##/\#n/##`.

+**TODO: What backslash rules do we want?**

+It should also be noted that this option has the same block comment issue as `/.../` where e.g `#/[0-9]*/#` nested inside a block comment would prematurely end.
+Similarly, it's not clear how a multi-line version of the literal would be spelled.

 ### Prefixed quote `re'...'`